csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Matthew Wempe - 2D RPG Video Game

 - [**Documentation**](https://github.com/user-attachments/files/29263315/2D.RPG.Video.Game.-.Matthew.Wempe.pdf?raw=true)
-- **Abstract**: "This project is a top down Two-Dimensional (2D) Role-playing (RP) dungeon crawler game.
+- **Abstract**: This project is a top down Two-Dimensional (2D) Role-playing (RP) dungeon crawler game.
 The player takes control of a mage who traverses through dungeon levels while encountering challenging enemies and bosses.
 Along their journey, players can expect to collect gold and gain experience which can be used to level up their health and skills.
 For players to advance to the next dungeon level, they will have to complete certain objectives.
-These objectives vary from defeating a certain number of enemies to solving puzzles."
+These objectives vary from defeating a certain number of enemies to solving puzzles.

 ## Jonah King - 3-D Space Shooter